Chip heater: History

 The chip heater is embedded in Australian and New Zealand social history, because many people can remember using one or someone who had one.
 The precise history of the chip heater is unclear.

 The original idea is almost certainly derived from vertical steam boilers.
 Architectural historian, Professor Miles Lewis, notes that the "instantaneous water heaters," which were being sold by Douglas & Sons of Melbourne by 1888, were probably chip heaters.
 In 1892, an advertisement in Melbourne promised that Fischer's Patent Bath Heater could be heated with wood in three minutes at the cost of one farthing.

 Catalogues from between 1913 and 1919 of the American Radiator Company, which marketed its products in Australia, do not show chip heaters.
 That suggests that the chip heater was a local innovation.

 Variants

 The chip heater was very similar to the gas and kerosene-powered "geyser" hot water heaters, popular in Australian suburban residences from the 1920s.
 The main difference was the fuel source.
 The Australian manufacturer, Metters Limited, supplied gas geysers for city clients (who had access to gas) and chip heaters for country clients.

 Manufacturers

 There were a number of manufacturers and brands.
 According to Professor Lewis, early 20th century brands included the "Royal", "Little Hero", "Silver Ace", "Kangaroo", "Empire" and "Little Wonder".
 Peter Wood recalls a "Torrens" brand being popular in Adelaide.

 Metters had a variety of chip heaters in its 1936 catalogue, including oil and kerosene-powered chip heaters.
 Metters claimed a flow of 2 impgal of "very hot water" per minute.

+Malleys Limited manufactured chip heaters, from 1916 at latest until 1956, at earliest, but the basic design remained similar over that period.
+By 1949, Malleys introduced an adaptor device that converted their chip heater to run on kerosene.
+Adaptors to allow chip heaters to run on kerosene had been available by the mid 1930s.